CompositionalIT/SAFE-Dojo/Instructions.md

 3.1 In `src/Client/Index.fs` update the `view` function to add in the map tile using the `mapWidget` function.
 You will find a more detailed explanation in the function (search for Task 3.1).

-3.2 Now that you have an empty map tile, navigate to the `mapWidget` function itself and add a new item to the `map` props list, `map.center`.
+3.2 Now that you have a map showing, navigate to the `mapWidget` function itself and add a new item to the `map` props list, `map.center`.
 It takes a `LatLong` as input.
 You should now be able to see the map with the correct location!

 3.3 Change the zoom level to `15`.
 Observe how the map updates almost immediately and smoothly zooms in.

 3.4 Add a marker to display on the centre point of the map.
 There is already a helper function, `makeMarker`, that you can use.
-You can build up an appropriate description for the second argument, such as "{postcode} - {region}" or similar, using fields on the `Location` record that is passed in.

 ## 4. Implement weather endpoint